People across California are coming together to save lives. Join them by adding your phone today.

 CA Notify does not collect or exchange any of your personal information.
 It does not track your location.
 It only logs close interactions with others.
 The anonymous keys are exchanged using Bluetooth and are not linked to your identity or location.
 The keys will change every few minutes to protect you.

 iPhone users can enable notifications directly in their settings:

 You will be notified once the COVID positive individual authorizes Exposure Notifications to send out an alert.
-How quickly you receive the notification will depend on when that person received a positive result and how quickly they consented to activate notifications.
+How quickly you receive the notification will depend on when that person received a positive result and how quickly the information was uploaded.
 You can be notified of any exposure that happened within the last 14 days.

-Your positive test result will only result in Exposure Notifications if you consent to notify others.
+Your positive test result will only result in Exposure Notifications if you opt in and upload your result to the system.
 Even then, your personal information is not collected, stored or shared by the exposure notification system.

-The service was designed to use Bluetooth and data minimally and should not have a noticeable impact on battery life or data usage.
+The service was designed to use Bluetooth and data minimally.
+It should not have a noticeable impact on battery life or data usage.